tband/linux-employ/README.md

   -c, --comment <text>
                 What text to put in the iPXE menu, default "Linux repair iso" --device,-d <eth>
-                device to use if there are more than one --nat <device>
+                ethernet device to use if there are more than one --nat <device>
                 setup nat to this device.
 Clients will have internet from this device (Wifi adapter).
 Only set this up if you indeed have internet!